 Missingness in multilevel data

 The process of analyzing multilevel data is further complicated when not all data entries are observed.
 Just as with single level data, missingness may occur at the unit level.
 But with multiple levels of data comes the potential for clustered missingness.
-Incomplete multi- level data can be categorized into two general patterns: systematic missingness and sporadic missingness (Resche-Rigon, White, Bartlett, Peters, and Thompson 2013).
+Therefore, incomplete multi- level data can be categorized into two general patterns: systematic missingness and sporadic missingness (Resche-Rigon, White, Bartlett, Peters, and Thompson 2013).
 Systematic miss- ingness implies that one or more variables are never observed in a certain cluster.
 With sporadic missingness there may be observed data for some but not all units in a cluster (Van Buuren 2018; Jolani 2018).
 We have visualized this difference in Figure 1, which shows an n p set X = X1, . . . , Xp, with n units distributed over N clusters, and p = 3 columns.
-Column X1 is completely observed, column X2 is systematically missing, and column X3 is sporadically missing.
+Column X1 is completely observed, column X2 is systematically missing in cluster 2, and column X3 is sporadically missing.
 To analyze these incomplete data, we have to take the nature of the missingness and the cluster structure into account.
 For example, the sporadic missingness in X3 could be easily amended if this would be a cluster-level variable (and thus constant within clusters).
 We could then just extrapolate the true (but missing) value of X3 for unit

 1 from unit 2, and the value for unit 4 from unit 3.
 If X3 would instead be a unit-level variable (which may vary within clusters), we could not just recover the unobserved ‘truth’, but need some kind of missing data method or discard the incomplete units altogether (i.e., list-wise deletion/complete case analysis).
-And, with the systematic missingness in X2, it is impossible to fit a multilevel model since we cannot estimate the intercept of cluster 2.
+Further, with the systematic missingness in X2, it is impossible to fit a multilevel model since we cannot estimate the intercept of cluster 2.
 We would have to exclude this cluster from our analyses entirely to obtain any results.
 Obviously, excluding observations is not a desirable workflow.

 Ignoring the missingness in analyses can be extremely harmful to inferences.
 Complete case analysis can introduce bias in statistical inferences and lowers statistical power.
 Instead, the missingness should be accommodated before or within the analysis of scientific interest.
 Especially the former is very generic and popular.
 Imputing (i.e., filling in) the missing values separates the missing data problem from the scientific problem: missing data are replaced by plausible values whereafter the completed data is analyzed as if it were completely observed.
 The R package mice has become the de-facto standard for imputation by chained equations, which iteratively solves the missingness on a variable-by-variable basis. mice is known to yield valid inferences under many different missing data circumstances (Van Buuren 2018).
 In this paper, we will discuss how to use mice in the context of multilevel data.